Trina0224/WalkingWithGod/README.md

 # Todos:
 8. Clean non-necessary console.log(). ok.
 (Can do it again later)
-9. no verse returned processing. ok.  ?? on checking
+9. no verse returned processing. ok.  ?? it not working some times.. need to dig in.
 11. Default generate random famous verses.
 16. Bug, click hide/unhide and cause background change. ok. ??on checking
 19. code clean.
 21. Check background size.
+23. Disable Search Key when processing.

+working on FetchBackground.js current code is not working.
+new obj let returnObj={final:"",keyWordsSet:""}; is queryWordsCreate.js (12/9)

 # Done: